kierenadkins/Software-Architecture/docs/decisions/0005-Architecture-Style-Decision.md

 id: {0005}
 date: {27/10/2023}
 ---
-# Decision to use an Clean/Onion Architecture
+# Layered Architecture Style Decision

 ## Context and Problem Statement

 I have been tasked with building a visa processing system that will advise, guide and process visa applications.
 It must be able to interact with visa issuing authority of different countries.
-The system should have access to the latest information
+The system should have access to the latest information.
+With this we need to choice an architecture style that will meet our non-functional requirements

 ## Decision Drivers